Importance of Wearing a Ski Helmet

 For the past couple of years, extreme ski lifestyles are becoming more and more important.
 From off-piste freeride skiing to freestyle skiing in a fun park.
 Both disciplines encourage the likelihood of accidents.

 A reliable indicator of snow accidents in the number of skiing and snowboarding accidents on 1,000 skiers.
-Switzerland has 35 accidents on each 1,000 skiers or snowboarders.
-Studies conducted in Switzerland, Austria, Germany and Norway show that 15% of ski and snowboard accidents caused head injuries.
+Switzerland has 35 accidents on every 1,000 skiers or snowboarders.
+Studies conducted in Switzerland, Austria, Germany, and Norway show that 15% of ski and snowboard accidents caused head injuries.

-Firstly, designs of modern ski helmets are very contemporary with different styles and colours.
+Firstly, the designs of modern ski helmets are very contemporary with different styles and colors.
 They are being designed to look good on all skiers, no matter their head sizes.
 It has become an essential skiing accessory for younger as well as older skiers.

 According to NYT, experts say that the habit of wearing head protection while skiing has reduced the occurrence of less serious head injuries.
-Scalp laceration has decreased for almost 50 percent.
+Scalp laceration has decreased by almost 50 percent.

 Skiing with a helmet and crashing with 100km/h in a static object will not help much.
 However, for normal ski accidents at average speed and slope steepness, the helmet is for sure going to reduce the severity of the injury as if a skier hadn’t worn a helmet.